 We provide supplemental recruitment and retention efforts, various counseling and

-one-on-one advisement services, priority registration, academic program information,
+one-on-one advisement services, priority registration, in-state tuition, academic

-and certify eligible students to receive DVA education benefits while maintaining
+program information, and certify eligible students to receive DVA education benefits

-productive relations with the Veterans Administration and other agencies serving veterans.
+while maintaining productive relations with the Veterans Administration and other

 The MAVA Team works closely with many campus departments, and have created a point of contact bridge.
 Please see our list of support offices and the POC appointed for any inquiries

 In accordance with Title 38 US Code 3679 subsection (e), this school adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
 Bill® (Ch.
 33) or Veteran Readiness and Employment (Ch.
 31) benefits, while payment to the institution is pending from the VA.
 This school will not: